 What Trim Colors Go With Sherwin Williams Ethereal White?

-First we always have traditional wood trim as an option.
+First we have the trim that maybe brought you here in the first place: Traditional wood.
 This always seems to look good with colors in the green family!

 Here in the dining room designed by Project Phoenix (@projectphoenixflips) you can see it at work:

-For this home they actually have a bit of both: Some traditional wood trim and some white.
+For this home they actually have a variety of pairings with Ethereal White: Some traditional warm wood trim, some dark wood doors and floors, and some white trim.
 We will see more of this project in just a moment!

 White Paint that Goes with Ethereal White